-NOTE 16-STOCKHOLDERS' EQUITY
+NOTE 15-STOCKHOLDERS' EQUITY

-The condensed consolidated statements of stockholders' equity reflect the reverse recapitalization as discussed in Note 3 as of June 21, 2021.
+The condensed consolidated statements of stockholders' equity reflect the reverse recapitalization as discussed in Note 1-Background and Basis of Presentation as of June 21, 2021.
 As Old PLAYSTUDIOS was deemed the accounting acquirer in the reverse recapitalization with Acies, all periods prior to the consummation date reflect the balances and activity of Old PLAYSTUDIOS.
-The consolidated balances and the audited consolidated financial statements of Old PLAYSTUDIOS, as of December 31, 2020, and the share activity and per share amounts in these condensed consolidated statements of equity were retroactively adjusted, where applicable, using the recapitalization exchange ratio of 0.233 for Old PLAYSTUDIOS common stock.
-Old PLAYSTUDIOS Series A Preferred Stock, Old PLAYSTUDIOS Series B Preferred Stock, Old PLAYSTUDIOS Series C-1 Preferred Stock, Old PLAYSTUDIOS Series C Preferred Stock, and Old PLAYSTUDIOS Series B Preferred Stock were converted into shares of Old PLAYSTUDIOS common stock at a share conversion factor of 1.0 as a result of the reverse recapitalization.
-Old PLAYSTUDIOS was a for further discussion.
+The consolidated balances and the audited consolidated financial statements of Old PLAYSTUDIOS, as of December 31, 2020, and the share activity and per share amounts in these condensed consolidated statements of equity were retroactively adjusted, where applicable, using the recapitalization exchange ratio of approximately 0.233 for Old PLAYSTUDIOS common stock.
+Old PLAYSTUDIOS Series A Preferred Stock, Old PLAYSTUDIOS Series B Preferred Stock, Old PLAYSTUDIOS Series C-1 Preferred Stock, and Old PLAYSTUDIOS Series C Preferred Stock were deemed converted into shares of Old PLAYSTUDIOS common stock at a share conversion factor of 1.0 as a result of the reverse recapitalization.
+Old PLAYSTUDIOS warrants to purchase preferred stock were deemed exercised and the underlying shares converted based on the respective preferred stock conversion ratio.